User281167/riscv32I/README.md

 - Easy to understand and extend for custom projects
 - Suitable for educational use and small-scale RISC-V projects
 - Note: U-type instructions are not supported.
+- Program finish when instruction is equal to 0

 ### Getting Started